The Complete 2026 Guide to Buying Group Health Insurance in Arizona

 “We provide white glove, concierge service,” Calloway says.
 “Our relationship doesn’t end once you sign on the dotted line, as it does with many brokers.
 We offer a true, one-point-of-contact support system for all our clients.
 We appreciate our clients, and that reflects on the services we offer.”

 AZ Health Insurance Brokers focuses on creative strategies that maximize our clients’ budgets.
 “We make sure employees understand their benefits, by talking with new hires, building open enrollment guides, and hosting virtual and on-site company meetings,” Calloway says.
-“Our setup procedures help mitigate increase, known as a claims redirection strategy.
+“Our setup procedures help mitigate price increases, known as a claims redirection strategy.
 Everything we do is informed by your needs and priorities.
 We aim to build, expand and improve upon the process for all parties involved.”

 COBRA/State Continuation

 We have many solutions for COBRA administration.
-State continuation is a relatively new state law that’s very similar to COBRA but that requires all employers with 2 or more employees to offer state contribution, which is essentially COBRA.
-We have solutions for this, as well.
-They vary from client to client.
+State continuation is a relatively new state law that’s very similar to COBRA but that requires all employers with 2 or more employees to offer state continuation, which is essentially COBRA.

 >>Learn more: What Is COBRA?
 An Employee’s Guide to COBRA Insurance

-Even More Services
+Even More Group Health Insurance Services in AZ

 • Compliance: A cafeteria plan, also known as a section 125 plan, offers tax advantages for both you and your employees, but several documents are required to make sure your cafeteria plan complies with laws and regulations.

-• Premium-only plan document: This form is required for all groups offering a pre-tax plan to employees.
+• Premium-only plan (POP) document: This form is required for all groups offering a pre-tax plan to employees.

 • WRAP document: This form is required for all groups offering more than one plan and/or a variety of benefits.